IOSH Managing Safely

-Managing Safely is for managers and supervisors in any sector, and any organisation.
+Managing safely is for managers and supervisors in any sector, and any organization.
 It’s designed to get managers up to speed on the practical actions they need to take to handle safety and health in their teams.

 The training will be delivered in English but with Arabic and Kurdish support.
 MSELECT and trainer are IOSH certified members.

-- Flexibility – the programme can be delivered in time-slots that suit the business
+Flexibility – the program can be delivered in time-slots that suit the business

-- Two key areas – safety and health– are covered in a single programme
+Two key areas – safety and health– are covered in a single program

 1 Introducing Managing Safely